djalbat/occam-styles/README.md

 ## Introduction

-This package contains colour definitions together with user interface and syntax schemes.
-It also contains various images, in either native or JSX form.
-A distribution of [FiraCode](https://github.com/tonsky/FiraCode) is also included.
+This package contains colour definitions together with user interface and syntax schemes; various images, in either native or JSX form; and the some of the [JuliaMono](https://juliamono.netlify.app/) typeface in Woff2 format.

 There is a small example application to view the images in JSX form.